7. Uses for Economics

 - organization of intensive seminars where students have to provide weekly summaries of the readings

-- requiring students to write their own blogs as part of their grade
+- requiring students to write their own blog posts as part of their grade

-Stephen Downes, the Canadian learning technologist has expanded on these uses in an article for the EDUCAUSE Review.
+Canadian learning technologist Stephen Downes has expanded on these uses in an article for the EDUCAUSE Review.

 But what is the potential for blogging in Economics teaching?
 Steve Greenlaw of the University of Mary Washington explores the broader role of technology in teaching via his blog Pedablogy: musings on art and craft of teaching.